 - Hormone therapy uses drugs to prevent hormones, especially estrogen, from fueling the growth of breast cancer cells.
 Medicines include tamoxifen (Nolvadex, Soltamox) for women before and after menopause and aromatase inhibitors including anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara) for postmenopausal women.
 Side effects can include hot flashes and vaginal dryness.
 Some types of this therapy work by stopping the ovaries from making hormones, either through surgery or medication.
 Fulvestrant ( Faslodex) is an injection that keeps estrogen from attaching to cancer cells.

-- Targeted therapy such as lapatinib (Tykerb), pertuzumab (Perjeta), and trastuzumab (Herceptin).
+- Targeted therapy such as lapatinib (Tykerb), pertuzumab (Perjeta), and trastuzumab (Herceptin) prompt the body’s immune system to help destroy cancer cells.
 These medicines prompt the body's immune system to destroy cancer.
 They target breast cancer cells that have high levels of a protein called HER2.
-Palbociclib (Ibrance) and ribociclib (Kisqali) work by blocking a substance that promotes cancer growth.
-Along with an aromatase inhibitor, palbociclib and ribociclib are for postmenopausal women with certain types of advanced cancer.
-Abemaciclib and palbociclib are sometimes used with the hormone therapy fulvestrant (Faslodex).
+Abemaciclib (Verzenio), palbociclib (Ibrance), and ribociclib (Kisqali) are often used with an aromatase inhibitor or fulvestrant (Faslodex), in women with certain types of advanced cancer.
+Abemaciclib (Verzenio) can be used alone in women who have already been treated with hormone therapy and chemotherapy.
 A new class of drugs called PARP (poly ADP ribose polymerase) inhibitors targets an enzyme that feeds cancer cells.
-PARP inhibitors include talazoparib (Talzenna) and talazoparib (Talzenna).
+PARP inhibitors include talazoparib (Talzenna).

 You might get chemotherapy, hormone therapy, or targeted therapy along with surgery or radiation.
 They can kill any cancer cells that were left behind by other treatments.